angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/08-practice.md

-As the opponent cannot cast any removal currently, and Endurance is still their biggest threat to this same turn win, we could look to try doing an imperfect Bs pile with two Oracles included.
+As the opponent cannot cast any removal currently, and Endurance is still their biggest threat to this same turn win, we could look to try doing an imperfect Bs pile with two oracles included.
 Let's talk through how this pile plays out and assume our opponent waits until the very last minute (Oracle Trigger on the stack) to commit Endurance.
 We start with having cracked Petal and Strand pre- Doomsday to ensure less cards in our graveyard: